fluent/fluent-bit/documentation/input/mqtt.md

 # MQTT

 The __MQTT__ input plugin, allows to retrieve messages/data from MQTT control packets over a TCP connection.
+The incoming data to receive _must_ be a JSON map.

 ## Configuration Parameters